Young Researchers' Conference 2018

 What is the deadline for applications?

-Applications to present at the conference must be in by Friday 2 December 2016.
+Applications to present at the conference must be received by 17:00 Thursday 30 November 2017.

 How will presenters be selected?